The Filmography of Federico Fellini - The Italian Cinematic Master

 This movie follows the life of tabloid reporter Marcello Rubini and his indulgences of decadent Roman high society.
 While he doesn't find the decadent parties and orgies ultimately fulfilling, he lacks the nerve do live differently, resigned to a shallow existence in the end.

-Boccacia '70 is comprised of four different segments by different director.
+Boccaccio '70 is comprised of four different segments by different directors.
 Fellini's contribution, Le tentazioni del dottor Antonio (The Temptations of Doctor Antonio), is a humorous contribution considered to be his finest short work.

 The story of an acclaimed filmmaker desperate for his next great film idea is based partially on the life of Fellini himself.
-This film one the Oscar for Best Foreign-Language film in 1963.
+This film won the Oscar for Best Foreign-Language film in 1963.

 Juliet of the Spirits